-The International Council of Shopping Centers (ICSC) came up with a formal definition several years ago to clear up the confusion: In addition to its outdoor location and upscale focus, a lifestyle center is also differentiated by “its role as a multi-purpose leisure-time destination [that features] restaurants, entertainment, and design ambience and amenities such as fountains and street furniture that are conducive to casual browsing.”
+The International Council of Shopping Centers (ICSC) developed a formal definition several years ago to clear up the confusion.
+In addition to its outdoor location and upscale focus, a lifestyle center is also differentiated by “its role as a multi-purpose leisure-time destination [that features] restaurants, entertainment, and design ambiance and amenities such as fountains and street furniture that are conducive to casual browsing.”

 Shor has seen the number of lifestyle centers listed in the Directory of Major Malls climb in the last four or five years.
 She estimates that approximately 200 are listed in the current directory.

 “We’re seeing an increase in the number of future projects we’re listing,” she says.
 And in early 2004, the ICSC forecasted that over the next few years, the gross leasable area (GLA) of lifestyle centers would double from around 33 million s/f.

 Terry McEwen, president of Poag & McEwen (Memphis, TN), a leading developer of lifestyle centers nationwide and the firm that coined the name “lifestyle center” in the 1980s, echoes those estimates.